This is who I am!

 Speech-Language Pathology:

 I feel blessed to be a part of the remarkable field of speech-language pathology.
-I’m a fully certified speech-language pathologist through the American Speech-Language-Hearing Association who is licensed to practice in the states of New Jersey and Michigan.
+I’m a certified speech-language pathologist through the American Speech-Language-Hearing Association who is licensed to practice in the states of New Jersey and Michigan.
 As a clinician, most of my services are through internet-based telepractice where I provide teletherapy to clients across the states of New Jersey and Michigan.
 I predominately work together with school-aged children and adolescents who have various speech and language difficulties, and I have a special interest in the assessment, treatment, and ongoing support of young people who stutter.

 It’s my belief that speech-language therapy not only benefits an individual’s ability to communicate, but it also increases one’s overall confidence and courage.
 I’m absolutely committed to inspiring all my clients to reach higher with their communication and to do great things with their voices.
 For as long as I’m on this planet, it’s my mission to provide each person on my caseload with a positive and memorable communication learning experience that sparks a passion for persistent talking and lifelong growing.